isaka-james/fb-phish/README.md

 ## Linux, Windows, Termux Supported 🔓
-The project is scalable, so it can be run in all OS.
+The tool is scalable, so it can be run in all OS.
 Doesn't matter it is Linux enviroments ie(kali linux, Ubuntu, Parrot, ..), windows( ie windows 10, windows 11, windows 8, ..), or MacOS.

 Also you can use web interface or terminal, the choice is upon to you..